cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL.md

 **Known limitation**: The current validator does not detect variable reassignment within a function.
 While rebinding a variable name doesn't violate functional purity at the expression level, it can make code harder to reason about.
 Contributors should avoid reassignment even though it's not currently enforced.

 **To extend the allowed set**: Update `check_lambda_types.py` and document the change here first.

+### FAQ

+- Isn’t lambda calculus universal?
+  The untyped lambda calculus is Turing-complete.
+This DSL intentionally uses a simply-typed, terminating subset with no general recursion.
+Domain effects (e.g., repainting a grid) are provided as typed operations and the single combinator `fold_repaint`, rather than encoded via general recursion.

 ## Validation Workflow